 I have always found these questions to be difficult to answer in specifics.
 When someone asks 'What are your rates', or 'What would a trailer cost for my new game?'
 It's not exactly a bad question either, it's just it's a little more complicated than giving any real number stright up.
 There are a lot of things that go into the price of a trailer.
 I have written this article to outline some of my considerations, and own reasons as to why why certain trailers might cost more than others.

 My first reply often is, what sort of trailer are you after?
 Different trailers are created for different reasons.
 Not every game is sold the same way, to the same person, and different production costs might not always add value even if it produces a better trailer in the end.
+In this respect, just because a trailer is super high in production value, it doesn't mean the game is going to be a hit, or the trailer is going to be popular.
+I've seen trailers which are no more than 20-30 seconds, and look like they could have been made within a few days, that perfectly reflected the game and ended up being an invaluable marketing tool.
+This is directly down to fantastic planning, and understanding the goal of the trailer.
+Cost doesn't always equal a better trailer, but that said, it can certainly help to identify where best to spend time and resources to make the trailer as effective as possible.
 We need to identify these things and work to create a plan which gets the most out of our trailer for our budget.

 It is so important to plan out things before hand.
 It gives me a goal of what both our ideas are for the trailer, and how we'd like to work together.
 Alongside this, it also gives me an idea of how much you want to be included in the process.